 Martini glass?
 Highball glass?
 Champagne flute?
 Whilst it’s obvious what type of glass some drinks should be served in, it’s less clear for others.
 Do certain drinks taste better when served in certain glasses?
 Take a look at our guide to glassware for everything you need to know.

 What are the Different Types of Glassware?

 If you’re setting up a home bar, you can build up a collection of different glasses over time.
-Start with ones to serve up your favourite drinks in, and then you can expand to other types if you feel like completing the set, or you like to host guests
+Start with ones to serve up your favorite drinks in, and then you can expand to other types if you feel like completing the set, or you like to host guests

 Most people have wine glasses in their collection, but do you serve all wine in the same type of glass?
-The shape of the glass can affect the taste of the wine, as it changes how much the wine can ‘breathe’ and the vapours it lets off.
+The shape of the glass can affect the taste of the wine, as it changes how much the wine can ‘breathe’ and the vapors it lets off.

 Red wine glasses are taller and have a larger bowl than glasses for white wine.
-This gives the wine enough space to interact with the air, allowing the big, bold flavours to develop.
+This gives the wine enough space to interact with the air, allowing the big, bold flavors to develop.
 There are even different styles of red wine glasses which are better suited to different wines.
 The Bordeaux glass has a wide bowl, allowing maximum space for the wine to interact with oxygen in the air, whilst a Burgundy glass has a wide brim which is perfect for light-bodied reds.

 The longer stem in white wine glasses puts distance between your hand and the bowl of the glass, meaning the wine will stay cooler for longer.